Prism

 Legal content

 The journey with LegalVision should be completely transparent.
-Clients are able to organise their requests through a series of metrics, such as initial date, project status, legal area, etc. They could also take proactive steps to communicate, update or extend their needs at any time.
+Clients can organise their requests using a range of metrics, such as start date, project status, and legal area.
+They can also take proactive steps to communicate, update, or extend their needs at any time.

-Small medium-sized enterprises did not always have giant legal request like big corporate, they often had urgent and small questions.
-By giving away free resources to address these issues, it could helped acquire new customers and retain existing customers in the long term.
+Small and medium-sized enterprises don’t always have large legal requests like big corporations; they often have urgent, smaller questions.
+By providing free resources to address these issues, it can help acquire new customers and retain existing ones in the long term.

 Showcase business value upfront

-I preferred to leave the design of a homepage until the end.
-Through the design process I became more in sync with the platform's value, which helped me justify what truly matters to the customers
+I preferred to leave the homepage design until the end.
+Throughout the design process, I became more in sync with the platform’s value, which helped me better understand what truly matters to the customers.

 💪 retrospectives

 This was the kind of project where business growth was prioritised over customer needs.
-When LegalVision started as an online marketplace for legal documents, clients loved the service, but they soon turned to other law firms for additional support.
-Taking the lesson forward, I believe focusing on business value driven solution is the key to success for Prism.
+LegalVision used to be an online marketplace for legal documents.
+Clients loved the once-off service, but they soon turned to other law firms for additional support.
+After finding service market fit, Prism was launched alongside LegalVision’s membership to provide ongoing value to customers.

 User Need ≠ Solution

-Building what customers need was important.
-How did we get to the what?
-It wasn't always what they asked for, clients wanted to continue communicating through email instead of using something different.
-But the time and resource consumed didn't add up, transitioning to a client portal not only allowed us to do the same, but also made it sustainable to maintain quality and effective services.
+Building what customers need was important, but how did we determine what that was?
+It wasn’t always what they initially asked for, clients could have continued communicating through email instead of switching to something new.
+However, the time and resources consumed didn’t add up.
+Transitioning to a client portal not only allowed us to maintain the same communication but also made it sustainable to deliver quality and effective services.

 Need to go deeper?